ashritanshuman/n8n-linux-setup/README.md

 # n8n on Ubuntu — Fresh Docker Setup Guide

-# Before these steps install docker from docker-linux-repo

 > A full start-to-finish guide to run a local n8n server using Docker on Ubuntu.

 **Compatible with:** i5 10th Gen+ · 8 GB RAM · Ubuntu 22.04 / 24.04